 No need to know how to code...

-Did you know that you can test Divi for free?
-Go to this page and click on "TRY IT FOR FREE
+Do you know you can test Divi for free?
+See you on this page and click on "TRY IT FOR FREE"

-This is the program for this tutorial:
+Here is the program of this tutorial:

 What is a Mega Menu?